What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 7 Vitamin and mineral supplements See above **)

 During the change of teeth (from 3 to 7 months), give 1 tsp daily.
-"Vitaftor" or 1 tab.
-"Sodium fluoride" Daily ration for a puppy from 4 to 10 months.
+"Vitaftor" or 1 tablet.
+"Sodium fluoride" Daily diet for a puppy from 4 to 10 months.

-No. p / p Product Quantity of product depending on age
+No. Product Quantity of product depending on age

 4-5 months 5-6 months 6-10 months